|Nutrition Facts (per serving)|

 Take a 1-pound cube of tofu and drain it.
 Cut it in half, and then slice it into strips on its short side.
 Strips should be about 1 1/2 to 2 inches in thickness.
 They may look big, but they will shrink to about half their size.

-In a small bowl, mix together 1/2 cup soy sauce, 3 to 4 tablespoons liquid smoke, 1/8 cup water, 1 tablespoon onion powder, 1 teaspoon garlic powder or 1 clove crushed fresh garlic, 1 tablespoon freshly ground black pepper and 1 teaspoon honey together until well combined.
+In a small bowl, mix together 1/2 cup soy sauce, 3 to 4 tablespoons liquid smoke, 1/8 cup water, 1 tablespoon onion powder, 1 teaspoon garlic powder, 1 tablespoon freshly ground black pepper and 1 teaspoon honey together until well combined.

 Place the tofu strips in a single layer in a shallow baking pan or cookie sheet and pour the marinade over it.
 Let soak for several hours or overnight.